How to Stop Your Dog’s Annoying Humping Behavior

 There can also be underlying medical causes of canine mounting and masturbation.
 These can include urinary tract infections, urinary incontinence, and allergies that cause itching of sensitive body parts.
 In these cases, the dog is merely trying to relieve the discomfort caused by the medical issue.
 We had an allergy-prone Scottish Terrier who, in the middle of allergy flare-ups, would do push-ups on the living room carpet to scratch his itchy private parts.

-Attention-seeking can be yet another reason for mounting.
+Attention-seeking can be yet another reason why dogs hump.
 Some dogs have learned that a really good way to get their humans to engage with them is to climb on for a little ride.
 Remember that for many attention-starved dogs, negative attention (“Bad dog, stop that!”) is still better than no attention at all.
 And if some humans find the behavior amusing, positively reinforcing it with laughter and encouragement, the behavior is all the more likely to continue.

-So what do you do if you’d like to stop this behavior?
+So what do you do with a dog who mounts inappropriately?
 The first step is a trip to your veterinarian to rule out – or treat – any medical conditions that may be causing or exacerbating the behavior.

 Meanwhile, do your best to manage your dog’s environment to prevent, or at least minimize, the behavior.
 If he aggravates other dogs at the dog park, limit his social engagements until the behavior is under control.
 If he persists in annoying your guests, keep him leashed, crated, behind a baby gate, or in another room when company visits, so he can’t practice the unwanted behavior.